-Question Management response Does the Authority have procedures in place to assess the Authority's ability to continue as a going concern ?
+Question Management response Does the Authority have procedures in place to assess the Authority's ability to continue as a going concern?
 The Authority is established by statutory regulations and remains a going concern as a consequence.
-Is management aware of the existence of other events or conditions that may cast doubt on the Authority's ability to continue as a going concern ?
-No. Are arrangements in place to report the going concern assessment to the Audit and Standards Committee ?
+Is management aware of the existence of other events or conditions that may cast doubt on the Authority's ability to continue as a going concern?
+No. Are arrangements in place to report the going concern assessment to the Audit and Standards Committee?
 Yes.
-Are the financial assumptions in that report (e.g. future levels of income and expenditure) consistent with the Authority's Business Plan and the financial information provided to the Authority throughout the year ?
-MTFP is based on realistic assumptions .
-However the statutory requirement to deliver a balanced annual budget does not compromise the 'Going Concern assumptions' and the authority will continue to operate within the level of resources available.
-Are the implications of statutory or policy changes appropriately reflected in the Business Plan, financial forecasts and report on going concern ?
+Are the financial assumptions in that report (e.g. future levels of income and expenditure) consistent with the Authority's Business Plan and the financial information provided to the Authority throughout the year?
+MTFP is based on realistic assumptions which do not comprise the 'Going Concern assumptions'.
+Are the implications of statutory or policy changes appropriately reflected in the Business Plan, financial forecasts and report on going concern?
 Yes.
-Have there been any significant issues raised with the Audit and Standards Committee during the year which could cast doubts on the assumptions made ?
+Have there been any significant issues raised with the Audit and Standards Committee during the year which could cast doubts on the assumptions made?
 (Examples include adverse comments raised by internal audit regarding financial performance or significant weaknesses in systems of financial control).
 No - Internal Audit Reports have been satisfactory.